E-commerce

 • Is the differentiation clear enough?

-Traffic: how customers arrive at an online store
+Traffic: how customers arrive at a store

 The key point